 "In the true fashion of the theatre community, every single person involved in putting these shows on came together as a team and persevered," Matthias said.
 "The opening night for each show was also the first time the cast and crew had run the show with all the technical elements—costumes, lights, sound—intact.
 If that isn't the epitome of the cliché 'the show must go on,' I don't know what is."

-Page 2 of 2 - However, as the actors take their final bows on Sunday, Sept.
+However, as the actors take their final bows on Sunday, Sept.
 2, it will be time to introduce a new crop of young actors to the dedication it takes for a life in the theater with new classes beginning the week of Sunday, Sept.
 9.

 New this year is a division of their hallmark program, Broadway Bound, into two levels.
 For students in grades one through five, the program will introduce aspiring actors to the rigors of acting, dancing and singing in solo and group performances.
 Older students will be presented with a more rigorous study of the same subjects.